Breast Augmentation FAQ

 What is the difference in round and teardrop shaped breast implants?

 The implants used today are round or teardrop shaped.
 The teardrop shaped implants were designed to achieve a more natural, mature appearance; however, if they become displaced and turn within the breast pocket, this could cause distortion in breast shape.
 Round implants in a submuscular position can achieve the same result without the possibility of breast distortion.
-During your complimentary consultation your surgeon will review the different breast implant shapes available and your aesthetic goals to help you determine which implant style is best for you.
+During your consultation your surgeon will review the different breast implant shapes available and your aesthetic goals to help you determine which implant style is best for you.